 What are ski socks?
 Basically, socks that will keep your feet WARM are so important to include in your ski trip checklist.

 The main material you want to look for in socks for cold weather is WOOL.
-Merino wool is a great material that creates a nice thick, warm sock.
+Merino wool socks are a great option that create a nice thick, warm sock.

 I am so glad I bought these socks for our trip.
 They are thick socks without being TOO thick and worked great even throughout a long day on the slopes.